matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning.md

 Useful derivation explanation:
 ![[Pasted image 20250908161939.png]]
 var(e) will be our irreducible error, but without knowing exactly how to measure it.
+- We have found that the expectation of the observation minus the estimation, squared =